2024-2025

 My role

 As a Product Designer I designed and launched critical features, unified the platform’s UX, and introduced a research-driven design process.
-Driving adoption from 0 to 225+ product teams and boosting retention by 25%.
+Ultimately driving adoption from 0 to 225+ product teams and boosting retention by 25%.

 Problem framing and research